nbonfils/JSD-website/talks/index.md

 curation to its advancement – evidenced not least by the creation of the Datasets and Benchmarks track itself.
 Our work provides an analysis of recent dataset development practices at NeurIPS through the lens of data curation.
 We present an evaluation framework for dataset documentation, consisting of a rubric and toolkit developed through a thorough literature review of data curation principles.
-We use the framework to systematically assess the strengths and weaknesses in current dataset development practices of 60 datasets published in the NeurIPS Datasets and Benchmarks track from 2021-2023.
+We use the framework to assess the strengths and weaknesses in dataset development practices of 60 datasets in the NeurIPS Datasets and Benchmarks track from 2021-2023.
 Our results indicate greater need for documentation about environmental footprint, ethical considerations, and data management.
-In this work, we suggest targeted strategies and resources to improve documentation in these areas and provide recommendations for the NeurIPS peer-review process that prioritize rigorous data curation in ML.
+We suggest targeted strategies and resources to improve documentation in these areas and provide recommendations for the NeurIPS peer-review process that prioritize rigorous data curation in ML.
-It was accepted at the <a href="https://openreview.net/forum?id=MsCSn0rlpP#discussion">NeurIPS Datasets and Benchmarks Track 2024 as a spotlight poster
+This work was accepted at the <a href="https://openreview.net/forum?id=MsCSn0rlpP#discussion">NeurIPS Datasets and Benchmarks Track 2024 as a spotlight poster
 </a>.
 </div>
 <br>